ddimatos/git-release-workflow/README.md

 - Can't be force pushed
 - Can't be deleted
 - Can't have changes merged into them until required status checks pass

-## Anti-Patterns

-After reading all of the above, none of the [Anti-Patterns](antipatterns.md) should come as a surprise.